-Resolutions are written for each committee topic by individual delegates.
-Resolutions are suggestions of programs, policies, or statements the OAS can enact on a hemisphere-wide basis.
-The individual resolutions serve as the basis for debate in committees during the conference.
-Budgetary Statements are similar to resolutions, but express the country's interests in regards to program funding and economic decisions.
+Proposals are written for each committee topic by individual delegates.
+These are short (1/2 page maximum) suggestions of programs, policies, or statements the OAS can enact on a hemisphere-wide basis.
+The individual proposals serve as the basis for debate in committees during the conference.